octagonalsquare/yt_to_odysee/README.md

 ```bash
 pip install -r requirements.txt
 ```
 > NOTE: pip may complain about a certain package's version (likely libtorrent).
-Manually run pip install for just that package without a version number.
+Manually run `pip install [package name]` for just that package without a version number.
 The package that needs it thinks it has to have a specific version, but it works with the current one just fine.

-> NOTE: If it fails to start, make sure the desktop LBRY app is not running.
-Check your background apps tray and right click and click "Exit" to close it.
-You can open it back up once this is running.

 3. Install an extension to get a copy of your internet cookies.
 For [Chrome/Brave/Chromium](https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc?pli=1) or for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/get-cookies-txt-locally/).

-4. Go to and log into https://www.youtube.com/.
+4. Go open a private browser window.
+Navigate to https://www.youtube.com.
+Once it loads, change the URL to https://www.youtube.com/robot.txt.
 Then click the extension and click "Export As".
 Name it whatever you want but save it in the root of your virtual environment.
 I'll assume the name is "cookies.txt".
+Now close the browser window so you don't change the session.
+This should create a perpetual cookie file.
+YouTube likes to change the cookies in your session frequently but this bypasses it.
+If it doesn't work, navigate to YT normally and get the cookie file that way.
+If done the second way, you will need to re-make the cookies file again every so often.

 5. Run the following command to start the lbrynet server:
 ```bash
 ./lbrynet.exe start
 ```

+> NOTE: If it fails to start, make sure the desktop LBRY app is not running.
+Check your background apps tray and right click and click "Exit" to close it.
+You can open it back up once this is running.

 6. You can now run the migration script.
 Below you will find all the command arguments and how to use them, but here is a recommended command for your first run:
 ```bash